 Organised crime's foothold on the enlargement countries remains strong.
 Powerful criminal groups continue to operate in and from the Western Balkans region and Turkey.
 The region remains an important entry route for the trafficking of illicit goods, in particular drugs and arms, and people on their way to the EU.
 Enlargement countries are increasingly cooperating with EU law enforcement agencies such as Europol and Eurojust and gradually improving their capacity to deal with specific types of organised crime, including drug trafficking.

 Albania

-Cooperation in the fight against drugs (Chapter 24: Justice, freedom and security)
+Chapter 24: Justice, freedom and security